geudde/attic-chest/pages/13.reference/01.porden/docs.md

 of intermittent springs are in the lake of Tschirnitz, in Carniola.
 This lake is about fourteen miles in length, and five in breadth.
-It is full of water during the greater part of the year, but about the beginning of July the •water runs off by eighteen subterranean conduits ; the fish either escape with
+It is full of water during the greater part of the year, but about the beginning of July the •water runs off by eighteen subterranean conduits; the fish either escape with